TengHuo/Algorithm_Interview_Notes-Chinese/Data_Mining/11data_mining_in_wild.md

 - Learning things that are true but not useful
 - Are we overfitting
 - Training data does not reflext the relevant population

-**re-substitution error**: The error rate obtained when running a model using training data.